harshkhd1234/Traffic-Sign-Detection/README.md

 ● Internal Storage: >10 GB

 Dataset:
-The German Traffic sign Detection is provided here.
+The German Traffic sign Detection is provided https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign.
 The dataset consists of 39209 images and 43 classes.